Sunday, June 21, 2026

 Afterward I stopped at the craft beer place called umbrella RiB, and the guy there told me about a craft beer event that was happening the next day, at a place near the station.

 Saturday, June 13, was a school trip to the Ishikiri shopping street and shrine.
-It is to the east, about half an hour by train from Osaka station.
-We walked the kilometer long shopping street full of restaurants.
+It is about half an hour by train from Osaka station.
+We walked the kilometer long shopping street full of restaurants and fortune-tellers.

 It is on a hill, and it was quite hot that day.
 We stopped for lunch at a restaurant that served a kind of stew called oden.